SolidifyDemo/AzureDevOps-GitHub-Demo/Notes/ReadMe.md

 - Do a change in the md and create a pull request, add fixed AB#20591 in the title or commit message

 ## Azure Pipelines with code in GitHub ##
+Use Case: We have moved our code to GitHub but want to continoue to use Azure Pipelines for building
 - Turn of Branch policy
 - Goto pipelines and create a new build, show classic and YAML
 - Connect to the AzureDevOps-GitHub-Demo repo